-The time is drawing near for families to finalize their State Fair plans!
+The time is drawing near for families to finalize their State Fair family fun plans!

 What’s that?
 You haven’t yet decided if you’ll be attending this year?
 (I do tend to forget that not everyone is quite as obsessed with this Minnesota ritual as I am.)
 I can empathize: I find it uncomfortably hot, crowded and expensive much of the time, too.
 But after years of dragging my brood to the Fair for days on end I’ve honed my plans for making the most of it.
 I can’t do much to control the crowds or the weather; however I’d love to share 20 of our favorite free fair activities that help keep the costs down.